instantOS/instantos.github.io/docs/gaming/gamebegin.md

 ## Emulation

 Console emulators allow you to play console games on your PC.
 This practice isn't unique to Linux.
-There are emulators available for linux, windows, macos, android and even for newer consoles.
-There are lots of resources on emulation in general so this wiki will only cover linux specific things to keep in mind when doing emulation on Linux.
+There are emulators available for Linux, Windows, macOS, Android and even for newer consoles.
+There are lots of resources on emulation in general so this wiki will only cover Linux specific things to keep in mind when doing emulation on Linux.

 ### Dolphin

 Dolphin is a Wii and GameCube emulator.
-It is one of the most polished and maintained emulators available and the native linux version runs great.
+It is one of the most polished and maintained emulators available and the native Linux version runs great.

-### Retroarch
+### RetroArch

-Retroarch is a multi-system emulator.
+RetroArch is a multi-system emulator.
 It can emulate a wide range of different consoles through a single application.
 It is available for tons of different platforms and works basically the same everywhere.
-Yet, there are a few mention worthy differences to the linux version.
+Yet, there are a few mention worthy differences to the Linux version.

 #### No Core-Updater